All About Digestive Enzymes: Side Effects, Safety & More

 The most common side effect of synthetic digestive enzymes is constipation, although nausea, abdominal cramps, and diarrhea have also been reported.
 Because of these undesirable consequences, it is not recommended to take synthetic enzymes unless needed.

-However, many people still do and anecdotally claim that it helps with their digestion.
-It’s unknown whether this is a placebo effect or reality.
-Since a healthy body can make its own and some foods naturally contain it, might as well save some money!
+However, many people still do and anecdotally claim that it helps with their digestion although it is unknown whether this is a placebo effect or reality.

 Nonetheless, creating a healthy gut reduces side effects and can be achieved by: